Contributors

 Jessica Hollan graduated from Michigan State University College of Law in 2022 and has a B.C.J. in Forensic Psychology from Tiffin University.
 Jessica is originally from South Texas and the proud granddaughter of immigrants.
 Her legal interests include criminal justice reform, housing reform, immigration and refugee reform, and legal history.
 Jessica has worked on multiple research projects regarding criminal justice reform at her undergraduate institution.
 She is honored to be a part of Citing Slavery and to be able to lead discussions in the field regarding the importance of recognizing how deeply engrained the legal system is in racism.
 Jessica researched cases from Texas.
 She can be reached at hollanje@msu.edu.

-Clark Johnson, Editor
+Clark Johnson, Editor Emeritus

-Clark Johnson is a 3L, JD-MBA candidate at Michigan State University.
+Clark Johnson graduated from Michigan State University with a J.D. and M.B.A. in 2023.
 He has a B.A. in Political Science and History from The University of Connecticut.
 His legal interests are Constitutional and Administrative Law, as well as Human Rights Law and Corporate Law.
-He decided to work on this project because he thinks it is important to try and reconcile the institution of slavery with our own legal institutions and that tracking the still applicable law through that is a highly effective way of pursuing the reconciliation.
+He worked on the project because he thinks it is important to try and reconcile the institution of slavery with our own legal institutions and that tracking the still applicable law through that is a highly effective way of pursuing the reconciliation.
 Further, Clark believes it is important to humanize the victims of the institution, to reveal the scale of this inhuman enterprise, and to help people get in touch with their history.
-Clark’s background would revolve around American Imperial History and its current Imperial predicaments, and consequences of its Imperialism.
-Clark is not an imperialist.
-Clark is working on the slave cases from Washington D.C.
 He can be reached at john3513@msu.edu.

 Samuel Jones, Editor Emeritus